Adapted from a presentation to the SLE Workshop at Hospital for Special Surgery

 “A rheumatologist is that doctor who lives most easily with uncertainty.” – Dr. Lockshin

 If you believe the popular press and social media, most things in medicine are both solvable and known.
-This belief may be true for acute illnesses (those that begin and end quickly), but for chronic illnesses (those that begin slowly and may not end), and especially for lupus, some degree of uncertainty is common.
-The best doctors include uncertainty in their planning and make decisions with it in mind.
-They discuss uncertainty and negotiate priorities with their patients.
-They make medical care a partnership.
-This article discusses how uncertainty occurs and how it should be managed.
+This belief may be true for some acute illnesses (those that begin and end quickly), but for chronic illnesses (those that begin slowly and may not end), and especially for lupus, some degree of uncertainty is common.

-With lupus, a diagnosis is not always “yes” or “no.” Lupus and lupus-like illnesses lie on a spectrum from antibody only to UCTD to typical lupus to overlap disease.
+Sometimes a person who feels – and is –well is found to have a blood test that falls out of range.
+Most of these people do not have a diagnosis and need no treatment.
+The blood tests tell the doctor to stay alert for unusual new symptoms.
+The patient should be aware of continuing symptoms and potentially new ones, not repeat tests without reason, With lupus, a diagnosis is not always “yes” or “no.” Lupus and lupus-like illnesses lie on a spectrum from antibody only to UCTD to typical lupus to overlap disease.
 The name for the diagnosis is less important than whether it needs treatment, and, if so, how and when.

-Here is an example: A patient I met in the late 1970s had unequivocal, very severe lupus.
+Here is an example: A patient treated by Dr. Lockshin in the late 1970s had unequivocal, very severe lupus.
 She went into full remission, had several successful pregnancies, and stayed well.
 In the early 2000s she developed a clear diagnosis of RA – typical symptoms and laboratory findings – and no signs of lupus at all.
 She went into remission again.
 In 2016 laboratory signs of lupus returned.
 The lesson is that the body does not care which names doctors give to diagnoses; the illness will do what it will do.
 Doctors and patients must be open to the idea that the diagnosis named a decade ago may have a different name today.

 When doctors think of chronic illness, they have to consider four categories of time.

 When will I have a flare-up?
 Lupus is often unpredictable.
 While doctors do know something about what causes flare-ups – heavy sun exposure or allergic reactions to drugs – they cannot predict most flare-ups.
-Perhaps the best way for patients doing well to cope with the idea of flare-up is to live their lives normally but always have a withdrawal plan if a flare-up does occur.
+Perhaps the best way for patients doing well to cope with the idea of flare-up is to live their lives normally, but always have a plan if a flare-up does occur.

 Although decisions for lupus involve uncertainty, uncertainty is not a cause for frustration or despair.
 Rather, it is a call for open-mindedness – on the parts of both the doctor and the patient – to the possibilities that may emerge.
-Uncertainty is an opportunity for patients to partner with their doctors in reaching for their goals.
+Uncertainty is an opportunity for patients to partner with their doctors in reaching their goals.